SymbolNotFound/hexaban/data/README.md

 ## Lesson 1: Programming is Composition

-Bonus points if you thought this was a musical reference, I have made that metaphor before.
+Bonus points if you thought this was a musical reference, I have used that metaphor before.

 What I mean, though, is the nesting-boxes kind of composition, and programming is a lot of that.
-There are other forms of abstraction, like functional abstraction or file organization, naming conventions, etc.  The abstraction that involves choosing the properties of an object and the allocation of resources within an overall structure, that is at the core of programming design.
+There are other forms of abstraction, like functional abstraction or file organization, naming conventions, etc.  The abstraction that involves choosing the properties of an object and the allocation of resources within an overall structure, that is at the core of program design.

 Choose your composition/structure well and it will aid you and others as well.